Conspiracy theory? Now, Pakistan coach blames India for losing Champions Trophy final

-Pakistan hockey team coach Shahnaz Sheikh has alleged that it was "India's conspiracy" to put pressure on his players ahead of the Champions Trophy final, which his team lost to Germany
+Pakistan hockey coach Shahnaz Sheikh has alleged that it was "India's conspiracy" to put pressure on his players ahead of the Champions Trophy final against Germany, which his team lost 0-2

 Karachi: Pakistan hockey team coach Shahnaz Sheikh made allegations that it was "India's conspiracy" to put pressure on his players ahead of the Champions Trophy final against Germany, which his team lost 0-2.